The Mental Health Survival Guide for Big Law Attorneys in DC and Arlington, VA

 Stay hydrated.
 I know this sounds almost insultingly simple, but attorneys who work through lunch at a desk in a climate-controlled office are chronically dehydrated.
 Dehydration amplifies fatigue and irritability.
 It's a small fix with a noticeable payoff.

-What Therapy Can Actually Do for Lawyers
+What Therapy Can Actually Do for Lawyers in DC and Arlington, VA

 As a therapist who works specifically with men in their 20s and 30s, I've found that attorneys are often surprised by how much their quality of life can improve once we start.
 The same analytical skills you use at work translate well into examining your own patterns.
 You don't have to be unhappy and you have more choices than it probably feels like right now.
 If you're reading this, you've already done one of the hardest parts which is noticing something needs to change and contemplating making the change.